OSGeo/gdal/doc/source/programs/gdal_raster_overview_add.rst

     Maximum width or height of the smallest overview level.
 Only taken into account if explicit levels are not specified.
 Defaults to 256.

+.. option:: --co <NAME>=<VALUE>

+    .. versionadded:: 3.12

+    Overview creation options.
+May be repeated.

+    Many formats have one or more optional creation options that can be used to control particulars about the created overviews.
+Options available can be obtained by looking at the ``OverviewCreationOptionList`` returned by ``gdal --format <FORMAT-NAME>``.

+    Most formats will support external overviews in a GeoTIFF file in a side-car file of extension ``.ovr``.
+You can consult the :ref:`overview creation options for GeoTIFF <raster.gtiff-overview-creation-options>`.

 Examples
 --------